 You might discover the rightful owner of a lost item and attempt to return their property.
 Sometimes, due to circumstances beyond your control, you may be unable to actually return the lost item.
 If you made reasonable efforts to give back the property, you might not be convicted under PC 485.

 California Penal Code Section 485: Misappropriation of Lost Property charges can be difficult to resolve alone.
-Get the help you need by contacting the Simmrin Law Group.
-You can reach out to our criminal defense lawyers in Los Angeles right now for a FREE consultation.
+Get the help you need by contacting Simmrin Law Group.
+You can reach out to our criminal defense lawyers in Los Angeles right now for a free consultation.

-Call us at (310) 896-2723 or complete our online contact form so we can begin working on your defense today.
+Call us or complete our online contact form so we can begin working on your defense today.